-I consider a subject who must choose from a set of actions $a \in A$ .
-The subject has a payoff function $\pi: A \times A \to Z$ .
+I consider a subject who must choose from a set of actions $a \in A$.
+The subject has a payoff function $\pi : A \times A \to Z$.
 The set Z denotes the potential consequences of her choices.
-It could be objective, e.g., monetary values, or subjective, e.g., subjective belief about the probability of winning, and I assume there is an outcome $z_w$ that is understood by all subjects to be the worst one. $\pi(a, a^)$ denotes the consequence should the subject choose a when $a^$ is the correct choice.
+It could be objective, e.g., monetary values, or subjective, e.g., subjective belief about the probability of winning, and I assume there is an outcome z_w that is understood by all subjects to be the worst one. $\pi(a, a^)$ denotes the consequence should the subject choose a when a^ is the correct choice.
 Correct can be objective, as in the case of belief updating, or it could be subjective as in the case of dictator games or lottery choices.
 Finally, I denote by $s \in S$ a set of signal realizations.
-The subject may believe signals are correlated to the correct action $a^$ .
-I assume that $\pi(a, a^)$ is uniquely maximized at $a = a^$ for each $a^$ .
+The subject may believe signals are correlated to the correct action a^ .
+I assume that $\pi(a, a^)$ is uniquely maximized at $a = a^$ for each a^ .
 This implies that not knowing the correct choice is payoff-relevant.
 I note that these signals do not provide any value of information regarding uncertainties intrinsic to the experiment (such as lottery outcomes).
-The only instrumental value they can provide is in terms of the correctness of action and do not resolve any intrinsic uncertainties.
-One example could be S = A, and the signal perfectly reveals the correct action.
-The subject has some belief about the correct choice $a^$ .
-I say a subject is confident in knowing $a^$ whenever they assign probability 1 to some $a^ \in A$ .
-If a subject is confident, then nothing can change her belief about $a^$ .
+The only instrumental value they can provide is in terms of the correctness of action ex-ante any resolution of uncertainty.
+The subject has some belief about the correct choice a^ .
+I say a subject is confident in knowing a^ whenever they assign probability 1 to some $a^ \in A$.
+If a subject is confident, then nothing can change her belief about a^ .
 Therefore, a confident subject should assign zero instrumental value to any signal, whether the subject believes it to be correlated with the correct action or not.
 The following example illustrates one common experimental setting that this framework nests.

-Example.
+Example 2.
 Consider eliciting a subject's probabilistic belief p that an event E occurred via some incentive-compatible mechanism, (Karni, 2009; Hossain and Okui, 2013).
-The correct belief, given the available information, is the Bayesian $p^$ .
+The correct belief, given the available information, is the Bayesian p^ .
 The subject reports p and is paid $\pi(p, p^)$ that is uniquely maximized at $p = p^$ whenever the elicitation is incentive-compatible.
 A set of signals could be to reveal to the subject the correct Bayesian posterior, in which case S = [0, 1].
 Note this is only valuable if the subject is not confident that their report is the correct one.

-Given the above set-up, I propose the following confidence elicitation mechanism:
+Given the above setup, I propose the following confidence elicitation mechanism:

-- The subject is asked to submit an action $a \in A$ and a number $\delta \in [0, 1]$ . - 1.
-With probability $\delta^2$ , they get $z_w$ . - 2.
-With probability $1 \delta$ , they get $\pi(a, a^)$ . - 3.
-With probability $(1 \delta)\delta$ , they observe a signal s and can change their action.
+- The subject is asked to submit an action $a \in A$ and a number $\delta \in [0, 1]$. - 1.
+With probability δ^2 , they get z_w . - 2.
+With probability 1δ , they get $\pi(a, a^)$. - 3.
+With probability $(1 \delta)\delta$, they observe a signal s and can change their action.